If you own a domain you may well receive a letter that points to a domain renewal group scam that regularly does the rounds.

 [Choice #2] I switch to domain renewal group (DRG) and pay their prices instead.

-OK looking at the table above NCP is far cheaper than DRG, so you have to ask yourself why you would change!
-It does look like domain renewal group scam on the surface, but is it really a scam?
+OK looking at the table above NCP is far cheaper than DRG, so you have to ask yourself why you would change?
+It does look like domain renewal group are greatly over-priced on the surface, but is it really a scam?

 My Domain Renewal Scam Round-up